cyberbotics/webots-doc/robotis-op2/symmetry.md

 ## Symmetry

-This example is very basic and explains the use of the servos.
+This example is very basic and explains the use of the motors.

 %figure "Symmetry example"